 Non-Invasive SONOCHECK® ABD Air Bubble Sensors Used in Hemodialysis

 SONOCKECK ABD air bubble sensors are widely used in dialysis machines for hemodialysis.
 They are applied for fast and safe air bubble detection in the venous path of the extracorporeal blood circulation.
 By squeezing the tube into the measuring channel of the sensor, simple tube handling is guaranteed.
 This enables dry coupling with no need for any additional closing mechanisms.
 The sophisticated sensor design also ensures easy single-handed operation and a smooth cleaning process.
-The sensor itself is integrated into the front panel of the machine and acts as the last safety component before returning the blood to the patient.
+The air detector itself is integrated into the front panel of the dialysis machine and acts as the last safety component before returning the blood to the patient.

 Ultimate Patient Safety by Use of Air Bubble Sensors

 Based on quality regulations requiring overall patient safety, a simple and intuitive handling as well as a faultless operation at any time, SONOTEC engineers have developed the sophisticated SONOCHECK ABD05 sensor family.
 The sensor detects air bubbles reliably, but ignores harmless microbubbles.
 An additional optional optical sensor module acts as an initialization switch to start the actual dialysis treatment after the rinsing process.